bentoml/BentoML/docs/source/concepts/bento.rst

         ├── service.py
         └── train.py

+The :code:`src/` directory here contains files specified under the :ref:`include <concepts/bento:Files to include>` field in the :code:`bentofile.yaml`, it will be set as user Python code's CWD(current working directory), so that importing local module and reading relative file path work properly.

+:code:`models/` directory contains all models required by the Service.
+This is automatically determined from the :code:`bentoml.Service` object's runners list.

 :bdg-warning:`Warning:` users **should never** change files in the generated Bento archive, unless it's for debugging purpose.